 The Weenect Kids tracker also comes with an SOS button and, for older kids, a 'zone entry/exit' function that alerts the parent when he or she has returned home.
-It works in all of Europe plus a few outposts, including Korea, Madagascar, Australia, Ghana, India and Malaysia.
-Top choice.
+This primarily one for the European crwod, though it also works in the likes of Korea, Madagascar, Australia, Ghana, India and Malaysia, too.

 Amber Alert GPS Smart Locator

 Amber Alert's pocket-sized GPS unit measures just 7cm and its rechargeable lithium battery runs for up to 40 hours on a single charge.
-Slip it into your child's pocket and you'll be able to check up on his/her location using either a browser or the accompanying iOS and Andoid app, communicate using the device's two-way voice function, even set up geo fencing boundaries.
+Slip it into your child's pocket and you'll be able to check up on his/her location using either a browser or the accompanying iOS and Android app, communicate using the device's two-way voice function, and even set up geofencing boundaries.

 But that's just the half of it.
-No one relishes the idea of living in the same neighbourhood as a sex offender so this clever gizmo also sends the parent or guardian a text or email alert if the child comes within 500 feet of a registered paedophile's home.
+This clever gizmo also sends the parent or guardian a text or email alert if the child comes within 500 feet of a registered sex offender's home.

 And if the little one ever has a panic attack, he or she simply hits the SOS button and a message is sent to the parent and up to ten authorised users.
 Subscription charges start at $15 per month.